Man of few words: Ramsey quiet amid Jags' slide

 Ramsey made national news in August's GQ interview in which he called Buffalo Bills rookie quarterback Josh Allen "trash" and said Atlanta Falcons quarterback Matt Ryan was overrated and a product of Kyle Shanahan's offensive system.
 He also commented on quarterbacks Jared Goff, Ben Roethlisberger and Andrew Luck, among others.

-Those comments resulted in a lot of criticism, as did his boast in an ESPN story in August that he could make it in the NHL after six months of training despite never having skated.
-Some NHL players also were not happy with his comments.
+Those comments resulted in a lot of criticism, as did his boast in an ESPN story in August that he could make it in the NHL after six months of training, despite never having skated.
+Some NHL players were not happy with his comments.

-Ramsey's reluctance to be more talkative may be partly related to the defense's struggles over the past two weeks.
-The Jaguars allowed 802 yards, 63 points and 49 first downs in road losses to Kansas City and Dallas.
+Ramsey's reluctance to be more talkative this week may be partly related to the defense's struggles over the past two games.
+The Jaguars defense allowed a combined 802 yards, 63 points and 49 first downs in road losses to Kansas City and Dallas.

 His thoughts as to how the defense will fare this week against the Texans?